 Also, no way.
 Each of those colors was carefully chosen to effect an emotional response.
 They’ve cultural associations and even primordial ones.
 Each custom logo design color was intended to spark a neurochemical reaction in your brain – to reach you on a level that you’re not even aware of.
 This is part of how a logo works a kind of magic.

 A red logo says fire!
-It’s intensity and passion, aggression and love: Great for YouTube and Target, not so for a yoga studio or toddler daycare.
+It’s intensity and passion, aggression and love: Great for Youtube videos and Target, not so for a yoga studio or toddler daycare.

 A green logo says harmony, calm, and relaxation.
 Perfect for a company selling comfort and joy, like Starbucks and Spotify.
 You think it’s an accident that the dispensary cross is also green?